-The group offers strategies for dealing with cravings and handling life problems, and also promotes wise philosophy such as: acceptance of things outside of one’s control, the importance of self-examination and self-responsibility, the concept of keeping one’s focus in the present day and detachment from other people’s behaviour.
+The group offers strategies for dealing with cravings and handling life’s problems and promotes wise philosophy such as: acceptance of things outside of one’s control, the importance of self-examination and self-responsibility, the concept of keeping focus in the present day; and detachment from other people’s behaviour.
 These are wise concepts that can be traced back to ancient Greek philosophy.
 AA’s serenity prayer is Stoic philosophy in a nutshell.

-A key ethical principle of 12 Step groups is the practice of Altruism, as expressed in Step Twelve and Tradition Five, in the form of “carrying a message of recovery to the still suffering alcoholic”.
+A key ethical principle of AA groups is the practice of altruism, as expressed in Step Twelve and Tradition Five – ‘carrying a message of recovery to the still suffering alcoholic’.
 This practice helps group members develop this important virtue and encourages its application in other areas of life.

 The group, through its communication of the Steps and Traditions, also promotes the practice of other moral virtues such as, honesty, humility, willingness, courage, compassion and integrity.

-Being a member of a 12 Step group encourages the development of social skills.
-Groups provide the opportunity to be with, listen and talk to others; to test out and develop interpersonal skills such as self-disclosure and the offering of emotional support.
-Groups also provide the opportunity to observe healthy social and helpful behaviour in others, i.e., service to and respect for other group members.
+Being a member of an AA group encourages the development of social skills.
+Groups provide the opportunity to be with, listen to, and talk with others; to test out and develop interpersonal skills such as self-disclosure, and by offering emotional support to others.
+Groups also provide the opportunity to observe healthy pro social behaviour in others, eg, service to and respect for other group members.

-When I first started attending AA meetings, after years of relying upon alcohol and drugs in order to socially connect with others, I had quite poor social skills.
-I was anxious in social situations and had no confidence.
-I didn’t really know how to approach people or start simple conversations, and would stand around waiting for people to approach me, feeling very awkward.
-If someone didn’t start talking to me at the end of the meeting, I would leave abruptly, feeling rejected and inadequate.
+When I first started attending AA meetings, after years of relying upon alcohol and other drugs in order to socially connect with people, I had quite poor social skills.
+I was anxious in social situations and had no self-confidence.
+I didn’t really know how to approach people or start simple conversations and would stand around waiting for people to approach me, feeling very awkward.
+If someone didn’t start talking to me at the end of the meeting I would leave abruptly, feeling rejected and inadequate.

 Over the years of attending AA meetings, I have had the opportunity to practice my social skills with others; learning how to approach people, say hello, and offer my hand in friendship.